Hamiltonian Lie algebroids: Reduction of action Lie groupoids and algebroids

 This shows that $\Hor$ is the map that maps $(X + \frakh, \tilde{m})$ to the element in $\frakg$ that acts on $\sigma(\tilde{m})$ by the horizontal lift of the anchor of the reduced Lie algebroid. \end{Remark}

-\begin{Remark} In Cor.~\ref{cor:ReducedAlgd} we have used the $H$-reduction of Lie groupoids in order to show that there is a unique Lie algebroid structure on $\tilde{A} = \frakg/\frakh \times_H M$ such that $\frakg \ltimes M \to \tilde{A}$ is a homomorphism of Lie algebroids.
+\begin{Remark} In Corollary \ref{cor:ReducedAlgd} we have used the $H$-reduction of Lie groupoids in order to show that there is a unique Lie algebroid structure on $\tilde{A} = \frakg/\frakh \times_H M$ such that $\frakg \ltimes M \to \tilde{A}$ is a homomorphism of Lie algebroids.
 This result can be generalized to situations where the action Lie algebroid $\frakg \ltimes M$ does not integrate to an action groupoid, e.g.~when not all vector fields in the image of the action $\rho:\frakg \to \calX(M)$ are complete.

 It suffices to assume that $H$-acts freely and properly on $M$ such that (i) the induced $\frakh$-action is the restriction of the $\frakg$-action; (ii) the infinitesimal $\frakh$-equivariance of the $\frakg$-action lifts to the global $H$-equivariance of $\rho: \frakg \to \calX(M)$, where $H$ acts by the left adjoint action on $\frakg$ and by the push forward of vector fields on $\calX(M)$.
-Under these conditions \cite[Def.~2.2]{Lu:2008} it was shown in \cite[Lem.~2.3]{Lu:2008} that the quotient $\frakg \ltimes M \to \tilde{A}$ induces a Lie algebroid structure on $\tilde{A}$.
-We will use this for the application to general relativity in Sec.~\ref{sec:GRoutlook}. \end{Remark}
+Under these conditions \cite[Def.~2.2]{Lu:2008} it was shown in \cite[Lem.~2.3]{Lu:2008} that the quotient $\frakg \ltimes M \to \tilde{A}$ induces a Lie algebroid structure on $\tilde{A}$. \end{Remark}

+\begin{Example} The Lie algebroid of \cite{BFW} arises in the following way as the Lie algebroid of a reduced Lie groupoid.
+Let $S$ be a manifold representing spacetime, and let $\Sigma \subset S$ be an embedded codimension 1 submanifold, which will be the $t=0$ slice of the initial value problem.
+The group $G = \Diff(S)$ acts by pushforward on the manifold $M$ of lorentzian metrics on $S$.
+Let $H \subset G$ be the subgroup of diffeomorphisms of $S$ that fix all points in $\Sigma$.
+Note that $H$ is not a normal subgroup. $G$ acts by composition on the space of embeddings of $\Sigma$ in $S$. $H$ is the stabilizer group of the inclusion $\Sigma \subset G$.
+It follows that the quotient $H \backslash G$ can be identified with the $G$ orbit of $\Sigma$, i.e.~with the space of those embeddings of $\Sigma$ in $S$ which extend to diffeomorphisms of $S$.